Creating a reassuring homepage

 Connect with consumers

-To receive feedback, we conducted user testing.
+To validate the design, we conducted user testing.

 Usability testing: We gave participants a series of tasks to help us assess the navigability and usability of the page design, which revealed that most participants understood the page’s sections and where specific links would take them.